johansavfalt/news/README.md

 # news
-Prints news from Swedish Radio
+Prints news from Swedish Radio and Weather from wttr.in